Ecuador: Hummingbird Extravaganza - Gems of the Andes

 TRAVEL REQUIREMENTS: A valid passport is required; the passport must be valid for at least six months past your intended stay.
 Tourist visas are currently not required for citizens of the US, Canada, UK, Australia, New Zealand, South Africa, and all European countries.
 Visas are currently only required of a few nationalities, mostly in Asia, Africa, and the middle East.
 Travel requirements are subject to change; if you are unsure, please check with the nearest embassy or consulate, or ask our office staff for help.

-WHAT’S INCLUDED?: Tips to drivers, local guides (TIPS TO THE TROPICAL BIRDING GUIDE, HOWEVER, ARE NOT INCLUDED), and lodge staff; accommodation from the night of day 1 to the night of day 7 (Part I only), night of Day 1 to night of Day 6 (Part II only), night of Day 1 to night Day 12 (Part III only); from night of Day 1 to night of Day 13 (if taking Parts I and II); from night of Day 1 to Day 18 (if taking Parts II and III); from night of Day 1 to night of Day 25 (if taking all parts).
-Meals from dinner on day 1 to breakfast on day 8 (if taking Part I only), from dinner on Day 1 to breakfast on Day 7 (if taking Part II only), from dinner on Day 1 to breakfast on Day 13 (if taking Part III only); from dinner on Day 1 to breakfast on Day 14 (if taking Parts I and II); from dinner on Day 1 to breakfast on Day 19 (if taking Parts II and III); from dinner on day 1 to breakfast on Day 26 (if taking all parts).
-PLEASE NOTE: You may miss the dinner on the first night, if your flight arrives are scheduled dinners are provided, and you may miss breakfast on the final day if you leave earlier than dinner is provided.
-Safe drinking water and/or a soft drink during meals; Tropical Birding tour leader with scope and audio gear from the morning of Day 2 to the penultimate day of the tour (applicable to all parts and all combinations of parts).
-One arrival and one departure airport transfer per person (transfers may be shared with other participants of the same tour if they are on the same flight, or guests at the same hotel).
-Ground transport for the group to all sites listed in the itineraries above in a suitable vehicle with a local driver (for very small groups the guide may drive).
-Domestic flight between Quito and Cuenca at the start of Part III.
-Entrance fees to birding sites mentioned in all of the itineraries above.
+WHAT’S INCLUDED?: Tips to drivers, local guides (TIPS TO THE TROPICAL BIRDING GUIDE, HOWEVER, ARE NOT INCLUDED), and lodge staff; accommodation from the nights of day 1 to the penultimate night of each part; meals from dinner on day 1 (if you arrive before they stop serving) to breakfast (if you depart after they start serving) on the final day, on all parts; safe drinking water and/or a soft drink during meals (DO NOT DRINK THE TAP WATER IN ECUADOR); Tropical Birding tour leader with scope and audio gear from the morning of Day 2 to the penultimate day of the tour (applicable to all parts and all combinations of parts); one arrival and one departure airport transfer per person (transfers may be shared with other participants of the same tour if they are on the same flight, or guests at the same hotel); ground transport for the group to all sites listed in the itineraries above in a suitable vehicle with a local driver (for very small groups the guide may drive); domestic flight between Quito and Cuenca at the The SOUTH part; entrance fees to all of the birding sites mentioned in all of the itineraries above.
 A printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).

 WHAT’S NOT INCLUDED?: Optional tips to the TROPICAL BIRDING tour leader; tips for luggage porters in city hotels (if you require and use their services); international flights; snacks; additional drinks apart from those included; alcoholic beverages; travel insurance; excursions not included in the tour itinerary; extras in hotels such as laundry service, minibar, room service, telephone calls, and personal items; medical fees; other items or services not listed above.